-Dental assistants are members of a dental team whose job it is to support a dental operator by performing tasks such as making patients comfortable in their chairs, sterilizing dental instruments, instructing patients on proper dental hygiene, and so on.
+Dental assistants are members of a dental team whose job is to support a dental operator by performing tasks such as making patients comfortable in their chairs, sterilizing dental instruments, instructing patients on proper dental hygiene, and so on.

 According to the Bureau of Labor Statistics, dental assisting is one of the fastest-growing fields in healthcare support.
 Part of the reason for this is the fact that it is relatively quick to get started as a dental assistant.